maximKaschitskiy/movies-explorer-api/README.md

 Allows to create an account to access the front-end part of the service and add entries to the database.
 Designed to work with a third-party movie database from the API: https://api.nomoreparties.co/beatfilm-movies
 ## Technologies
 Server based on Node.js and Express library.
 3001 port.
-Records are stored in MongoDB.
+Stored in MongoDB.
 Secure routes require validation with the Bearer token in the header's Authorization parameter.

 ## How to run